Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Alternately, if you dream of selling in a physical store, it’s a safer financial bet to start by selling in boutiques that already exist before taking the plunge and opening your own shop.

-Choose boutiques that are in line with your brand identity.
+Choose boutiques that are in line with your brand identity and your target market.
 If you design biker leathers for motorcycle enthusiasts, you can probably bypass the boutique down the street that specializes in yoga pants and maxi skirts.